 Refer to Academic Calendar

-10 weeks before start of semester (or 8 weeks before summer term): Submit required and recommended textbook information via email to the Barnes & Noble Bookstore.
+10 weeks before start of semester (or 8 weeks before summer term): Submit required and recommended textbook information via the adopt link in your Faculty Center in Cardinal Students.
 If you will not require or recommend any textbooks for a class, please let LIS office know, so students will see "No textbooks required for this class" when they search for classes

 2-4 weeks before start of semester: Share draft syllabus with students